 Many expats who want to live and work in the Netherlands (for more than 90 days) need to apply for a residence permit.
 The type of application you should submit depends on your nationality and on your reason for moving to the Netherlands, such as family, studies, work or other purposes.

 On this page we look at the different purposes for applying for a Dutch residence permit (verblijfsvergunning), as well as certain requirements and the application procedure.
+Dutch immigration law can be quite complex so you are advised to contact an immigration lawyer, especially when it comes to complicated cases.

 Reasons to apply for a residence permit